Six year Old Learns Nanna’s Business

 - Sophie counted out a dozen dinosaur masks.
 2 piles of 6 each.

 - Sophie-Do-it wrapped colorful tissue paper around each of the 2 sets of masks.
 She selected the color of paper.

 - This order qualified for a mystery gift.
 I let Sophie-Do-It, pick the gift.
-This customer made out real good as Sophie picked a dozen dinosaur notepads.
-I had planned Shine an Reveal book.
-Sophie said, “I hope the kids like the gift I picked out.
-Will they tell me if they like it?”
+This customer made out real good as Sophie picked a dozen dinosaur note pads and a Shine and Reveal Book

 - Sophie-Do-It picked out the stickers to adhere to the tissue, the invoice and the envelope.
 She watched me take a photo of the merchandise that I send to my customers when it is mailed.

 - I always sign the invoice or reciept.
 Today…I’m tearing up…I asked Sophie to sign her name as well.
 I wish I could have captured the look her face when I said that her name belongs on the note to our customer.
 My grand child is learning early about the little extras in our customer service.